 The service industry tends to rely heavily on word-of-mouth from past clients to refer others to their business or service.
 Sure, businesses advertise to get their name known, but the mark of a truly great business is providing such a wonderful service or experience that people will advertise for them.
 In today’s digital age, many people buy without at least looking online to see if there are reviews from others to make sure they are getting the best deal for their money or the services are as stated.
 The drug and alcohol rehab industry are no different.
 With an array of choices around the globe from which to choose, families are often lost about beginning.
 One way many come to find the support they need is through drug rehab referrals.

-At Gulf Breeze Recovery, our inpatient drug rehab facility has been frequently asserted as one of the most effective around.
+At Gulf Breeze Recovery, our inpatient drug detox facility has been frequently asserted as one of the most effective around.
 Not only do we offer innovative therapies and comprehensive addiction treatment programs, but we also work to educate individuals and families about what their options are.

 Understanding Drug Rehab Referrals